timba2000/AIValue/replit.md

   - Removed all console.error statements from production code
   - Added proper error handling with user-visible error messages
   - Enhanced theme transitions with 200ms animations and reduced-motion support
+  - Combined "Linked Pain Points & Solutions" table and "Pain Points Overview" cards into a unified PainPointsOverviewTable component showing all metrics in one place